-The other PowerHunt 12 Volt products are:
+The other PowerHunt 12 Volt products were:

 In reviewing the website for information about their 12 volt products, Vicki made a number of observations:

 To us, this seems hardly enough time for a long haul professional driver to test a product, let alone enough time to get it back to the post office for a return if it doesn't work well or falls short of his/her expectations.

-As of February 2011, the PowerHunt 12 volt products appear to have a proprietary plug that can be used only with their own power kit -- not be plugged into a standard 12-volt cigarette lighter outlet or standard AC outlet.
+As of February 2011, the PowerHunt 12 volt products appeared to have a proprietary plug that can be used only with their own power kit -- not be plugged into a standard 12-volt cigarette lighter outlet or standard AC outlet.

 So in the event that a truck driver has a change in situation and leaves his/her truck for a period of time (such as during time off, during vacation, or retiring from the trucking industry), the appliances with a proprietary plug will be unusable.
-The same can be argued for using other 12-volt appliances with cigarette lighter plugs where only AC electrical outlets are available.
+The same can be argued for using other 12-volt appliances with cigarette lighter plugs where only A/C electrical outlets are available.

 The price [http://www.power-huntstore.com/category_s/44.htm] of the 12 volt Griddle

-One indication of the supposed quality of the PowerHunt 12 volt griddle is its ability to heat up to 400°F, but Vicki points out that her electric skillet does the same thing.
+One indication of the supposed quality of the PowerHunt 12 volt griddle was its ability to heat up to 400°F, but Vicki points out that her electric skillet does the same thing.